Raudoja Reservoir

-Raudoja Reservoir is located on Raudoja River in Raudoja Village, Anija Parish, Harju County, Estonia near Kehra.
+The Raudoja Reservoir (Raudoja veehoidla) is a lake in Estonia.
+It is located on the Raudoja River in the village of Raudoja in Anija Parish, Harju County, near Kehra.

-The reservoir is part of Tallinn water supply system and is connected to Jägala, Pirita rivers via canals.
-Water flows from Soodla to Raudoja Reservoir through a 704 m long 1000 mm diameter steel pipe.
+The reservoir is part of Tallinn water supply system and is connected to the Jägala, Pirita rivers via canals.
+Water flows from the Soodla Reservoir to the Raudoja Reservoir through a 704 m long 1000 mm diameter steel pipe.
 The water that keeps flowing in Raudoja river past the reservoir ends up in Soodla river.

+Physical description

-The area of the reservoir is 8.2 ha and the average depth is 1.8 m.
+The lake has an area of 8.2 ha.
+The lake has an average depth of 1.8 m.
+It is 930 m long, and its shoreline measures 2290 m.
+It has a volume of 200000 m3.

 History

 The construction of the reservoir took place in 1981.